Calendar of Events

 He previously served as Director of the Wadsworth Center of the New York State Department of Health, and as Dean of the University at Albany School of Public Health.
 Carpenter, who received his medical degree from Harvard Medical School, has more than 370 peer-reviewed publications, 6 books and 50 reviews and book chapters to his credit.

-2016 - Dr. Anthony Ingraffea, "Can New York State Transition to Renewable Energy Fast Enough?"
+Fall 2016 - Dr. Anthony Ingraffea, "Can New York State Transition to Renewable Energy Fast Enough?"

 The Third Annual President's Sustainability Lecture was on October 5th from 2:30pm - 3:30pm in the College Union Ballroom.
 Dr. Anthony Ingraffea discussed the prospects of renewable energy in NY State.
 Dr. Ingraffea is a Dwight C. Baum Professor of Engineering Emeritus and Weiss Presidential Teaching Fellow at Cornell University.
 A brief reception will follow the talk.
 All are welcome!